jackent601/phd-FRET_PDA/readme.md

 - [ ] Wrapper for gradient descent
 - [ ] Gaussian Noise
 - [ ] Some functions now depreciated in PDA.py file and should be removed
+- [ ] Specify a config to clean up some functions

 #### 'Rational'